COURSES

 This course explores absurdity as a methodology and inspiration for performance art.
 In addition to historic and contemporary case studies, participants learn about the meaning and purpose of absurdist strategies such as cycles and repetitions, nonsensical language or imagery, humour and slapstick, or unconventional combinations of bodies and objects and discover how they can employ absurdism for their own purpose.

-DATES: April 16-May 7, 2024; Tuesdays 6-8PM CET
+DATES: May 13-June 3, 2025; Tuesdays 6-8PM CET

 Fee: EUR 175